team-leevio/happy-elementor-addons/readme.txt

 - [**Social Share**](https://demo.happyaddons.com/elementor-social-share-widget-demo/) – No need to buy a social share plugin anymore.
 Get many of the premium features of social share plugins within HappyAddons Social Share widget for free!
 - [**Event Calendar**](https://demo.happyaddons.com/elementor-event-calendar-widget-demo/) – Are you struggling to incorporate an event calendar on your website with the help of Elementor?
 Don’t worry; we have added an amazing Event Calendar Widget in the HappyAddons Free Version for you!
 You can create your own personalized calendar manually or use your Google calendar or the Events Calendar Plugin’s calendar to showcase your events.
 - [**Image Hover Effect**](https://demo.happyaddons.com/elementor-image-hover-effect-widget-demo/) – If you want to add lucrative hover effects to your website’s images, you can try HappyAddons Image Hover Effect Widget.
 It allows you to add 20+ stunning hover effects to your photos.
 Start adding attention grabbing images easily.
+- [**Animated Link**](https://demo.happyaddons.com/elementor-animated-link-widget-demo/) – Are you wondering about increasing the click-through rate of your website’s links?
+Grab your visitor’s attention by adding different effects to your links using the Happy Animated Link widget.
 - [**Contact Form 7**](https://demo.happyaddons.com/elementor-contact-form-7-widget-demo/) – This utility widget helps you to integrate existing forms built using CF7 plugin across your web pages without spending too much time.
 - [**Caldera Forms**](https://demo.happyaddons.com/elementor-caldera-forms-widget-demo/) – This widget can help you to display your caldera forms to display on your web pages designed with Elementor.
 - [**weForms**](https://demo.happyaddons.com/elementor-we-forms-widget-demo/) – Designed forms using weForms plugin and looking for a way to display those on your Elementor powered pages?
 This is the answer to that.